Where do Harvard Ophthalmology residents complete their internship?

 Is there a forum to present issues affecting residents?

-The Residency Steering Committee meets weekly to discuss all issues pertaining to the residency.
+The Residency Steering Committee meets monthly to discuss all issues pertaining to the residency.
 Many changes are implemented regularly to address the changing needs and requirements of the residents.
 Key faculty and all residents are invited to participate.

 Do residents have access to Harvard University?

 Yes.
 All residents receive the academic appointment of “Clinical Fellow in Ophthalmology” at Harvard Medical School and can get an ID card from Harvard University.
 The ID card gives access to all Harvard libraries, museums, and the Wellness Center.
-Residents may purchase an annual membership ($300/year) to use Harvard’s athletic facilities.
+Residents may purchase an annual membership to use Harvard’s athletic facilities.

 Is there a library?
 Is there access to electronic journals?

-The Howe Library at Mass.
-Eye and Ear has an excellent collection of ophthalmology journals and books.
+The Howe Library at Mass Eye and Ear has an excellent collection of ophthalmology journals and books.
 In addition, residents have access to all of the Harvard University libraries, including the Countway Library of Medicine.
 Lastly, all residents can register with “eCommons” to access Harvard University’s vast collection of electronic journals.

 Is there any time for electives?

 During senior year, there is a six to seven week elective block designated for a rotation at the Aravind Eye Hospital in Madurai, India.
 This intensive cataract surgery experience, which more than half the seniors choose, offers an opportunity to see unusual cases.
-Those who do not go engage in clinical or research projects at Mass.
-Eye and Ear.
+Those who do not go engage in clinical or research projects at Mass Eye and Ear.
 The Residency Steering Committee must approve the plan for the elective.
-Residents that travel to India for their elective are given $2,750 for travel expenses.
+Residents that travel to India for their elective are given a fund for travel expenses.

 Are there any opportunities to attend national meetings?